Where to Find Our Cheese?

 Lamb for Sale

 Our freezers are once again full to overflowing with our delicious pasture-raised lamb.
-It is a privilege to get to share this top-quality meat with our community and we look forward to selling at markets starting at the beginning of april.
+It is a privilege to get to share this top-quality meat with our community, available at Proctor Farmers' Market.

 If you are interested in buying some cuts for a special event before then, and are able to come pick up at the farm, let us know at and we will get back to you with a cut and price list

 Our lamb is 100% Black Welsh Mountain Sheep farm-raised on our pasture.

 Also available for distribution to restaurants and stores in Pierce County.